martinthong125/notes/designing-a-network.md

 3. Setup NSG by allowing traffic from any source 0.0.0.0/0 and destination as ASG.
 4. Add the web servers to the ASG.

+## How to setup a NAT Gateway

+1. Add a NAT Gateway to public subnet
+2. Assign elastic IP to the NAT Gateway
+3. Add route in private subnet

 ## Endpoints

 Service Endpoint - connect to Microsoft services